Home Tutorials Training Consulting Books Company Contact us

 The replace() method does NOT support regular expressions.

 These methods are not optimized for performance.
-We will later use classes which are optimized for performance.
+We will later use classes that are optimized for performance.

 Method Description